tsackton/taelgar/Worldbuilding/Background/Ethlenn Background Notes.md

 He was banished to never be able to cross the Sunset Gate, outside his own realm, nor to enter Twilight's Grace, and in exchange, Ethlenn agreed to stay her hand and not kill him.

 When Cloudspinner fell, he expanded his domain substantially, but he cannot cross the Sunset Gate.

+%% These notes are not fully canonical; there is lots of discussion on Discord re: this topic %%